 In short, you get roughly USD 25 for signing up, USD 75 for renting out your place once (in addition to the rental payment you receive from your guest) and another USD 50 for your first business trip.
 You can increase that even further by bringing more people to the platform, but let’s start with how to make the above happen.

 Next, you can make another 50 USD by booking a trip through Airbnb as a business trip.
 For that you’ll have to sign up with a business e-mail.
-The bill doesn’t directly go to your company.
-You pay for it as usual, but you receive a proper invoice that is addressed to your company.
-Pretty much a no brainer if you run your own business, but I assume it’s even a legitimate option on those trips where you combine leisure with business.
-I feel that’s often the case for people coming to Bangkok, so if you don’t live here already, you might want to consider Airbnb for your next trip here.
+Pretty much a no brainer if you run your own business and have to travel for work.

 Hosting however is its own bag of worms, so if you want to delve into that further beyond just getting your initial bonus, there’s no shortage of online communities of hosts that can share advice on descriptions, photos, selecting guests and other hosting headaches.